theo-armour/agenda/2-family/alix-paine.md

 * https://en.wikipedia.org/wiki/Progressive_supranuclear_palsy

+## 2025-06-27

+Hi Alix

+I was looking at photos of Jeff and Luren Bezos' weddong in Venice.
+They were hettong into a motoscafo.
+On the wall behind them, I saw the word "Gritti".
+This proably means that they are staying at the Gritti Palace Hotel—where we stayed in 1963.
+And it probably means in the the room that Daddy and Cynie usually stayed in: the Presidential Suite.
+So: we've been there.

 ## 2025-06-26

 My day was okay, not great, but okay.
 I did get three outdoor walks.
 Said hello to My neighbour who came over for lunch yesterday.
 I was careful about what I ate.
 I made pretty good progress on the online blogging system that I'm building to replace the monthly paper newsletter I produce for residents.